fcures/naves/README.md

 # naves.dev website
-This is just a small website I'm working on, not really sure yet how to go about it.
+This is just a small website I'm working on, not sure yet how to go about it.

-To do next: maybe deleting the posts tab and changing it to blog or something else, also make the website much more better looking and more professional.
+To do next: maybe deleting the posts tab and changing it to blog or something else, also make the website much better looking and more professional.

-I also might need to do other improvements. bop eee
+I also might need to make other improvements.